-We require that all feature films must not have had any public or festival screenings in the Southern California region and prefer a World, North American, US or West Coast Premiere for feature films that will screen in our competition section.
+We require that all feature films must not have had any public or festival screenings in the Southern California region and prefer a World, North American, US, West Coast Premiere or LA premiere for feature films that will screen in our competition section.
 For short films we would like an LA premiere.

 Premiere status (shorts & features) will be one of the factors considered when determining a film’s inclusion in the Festival.

 Do you accept work-in-progress films?

 Rough cuts and works-in-progress are eligible for entry but can only be submitted in the final deadline and if the completed film will be available by September 15th, 2019.
 Please label your submission “Rough Cut” and specify what is missing (i.e., temp sound, needs color correction, etc.).
 Our programming staff is accustomed to viewing films that are missing minor elements.
 However, please be aware that our programming department may not be able to re-screen your film if you send a final cut after submitting a rough cut.
 To avoid confusion throughout the screening review process, we would prefer that you only send us ONE version of your film as our programming team may not be able to re-screen your film.

 You can submit as many films as you’d like.
 Each film must be submitted separately.